Archfx/tinyos/05-Preemptive/README.md

 }
 ```

-However, in [05-Preemptive](05-Preemptive.md) of this chapter, the user schedule does not need to be actively handed back to the OS, but the OS forces the switching action through time interruption.
+However, during this simulation, the user schedule does not need to be actively handed back to the OS, but the OS forces the switching action through time interruption.

 ```cpp
 void user_task0(void)
 {